This blog may contain affiliate links. Read our disclosure policy for more info.

-The tour costs $80 USD including snacks and snorkel equipment.
-It leaves from Playa Flamingo Beach at 8 am.
+The tour costs $90 USD including snacks and snorkel equipment.
+It leaves from Playa Flamingo Beach at 8 am only on Monday, Wednesday, and Saturdays.
 It’s a really fun way to start your day, so check availability and book your tour here!

 Why We Book Tours with Viator

 Viator is a trusted online booking system for tours around the world!
 We almost always book our tours using Viator for a couple of reasons:

 - Free cancellation on most tours – Most of the tours on Viator allow you to cancel and get a full refund up to 24 hours in advance.
 This is handy in case plans change, or if booking an outdoor activity, the weather forecast is looking grim.

 - Reserve now and pay later – You can secure your spot on some of the most popular tours well in advance and not pay until closer to the day of the tour.

 - Pay in your chosen currency – Avoid costly international transaction fees by choosing to pay in your home currency.

 - Peace of mind – When booking with tour operators you find in person on the street or in small booking offices, you are often promised one thing and given another.
 This online platform holds tour operators accountable with a written description of inclusions as well as the opportunity for customers to leave reviews.

 4. Who can go whale watching in Costa Rica?